Skip to contents

 niter

-An integer specifying number of iterations.
+An integer specifying the number of iterations.

 strat